John Henry Kirby

 John Henry Kirby (November 16, 1860 - November 9, 1940) was an American businessman whose ventures made him the largest lumber manufacturer in Texas and the Southern United States.
 In addition to serving two terms in the Texas Legislature, he also established the Kirby Petroleum Company.
 With his successful reputation, he was known by his business peers as "The Prince of the Pines" and "The Father of Industrial Texas".
-He was also active in anti-union and subversive political activities, cofounding the Southern Committee to uphold the Constitution which supported racism, fascism, and sought to block the reelection of Franklin D. Roosevelt.
+He was also active in anti-union and subversive political activities, co-founding the Southern Committee to uphold the Constitution, which supported racism, fascism, and sought to block the reelection of Franklin D. Roosevelt.

 Kirbyville, Texas, in Jasper County is named after him, as is Kirby Drive and Upper Kirby in Houston.

 Early life and political ties

 He was born to John Thomas and Sarah Kirby (née Payne) on November 16, 1860, in Tyler County, and brought up on the family's homestead which is now Camp Ta-Ku-La.
 First taught to read and write by his mother, his formal education later on was limited to rural schools and one semester at Southwestern University, Georgetown, where he studied law.
 With the influence of state senator Samuel Bronson Cooper, he served as a clerk in the Texas Senate from 1882 to 1884.
 During his clerkship he married Lelia Stewart of Woodville.
 He practiced law for four years before moving to Houston to join the law firm of Hobby and Lanier.

 In 1887, with Cooper's influence, Kirby provided legal services to a group of investors from Boston, Massachusetts.
 With their financial backing, the east Texas timberland was harvested for lumber under the name Texas Pine Land Association.
 This business alone provided Kirby with a small fortune.
 In 1893 he partnered with a lawyer named Nathaniel D. Silsbee, an investor from Boston.
 These two, along with an investor named Ellington Pratt, established the Gulf, Beaumont and Kansas City Railroad from Beaumont to San Augustine.
 Upon the railroad's completion, Kirby sold it to the Atchison, Topeka and Santa Fe Railway which extended its line to the new lumber processing site at Silsbee, the town named after the investor.
 The sale of the railroad yielded a high profit for Kirby.
 It was at this location in 1900 that the Kirby Lumber Company was established.
 This business became the largest lumber producer in the south, with Kirby controlling 300,000 acres (1200 km²) of timberland.
 At its peak between 1910 and 1920, it had some 16,500 employees and included twelve operating mills and five logging camps.